Assessment ApportionmentsInformation regarding apportionment to reimburse local educational agencies (LEAs) for specified annual assessment testing.

 - $0.32 for each answer document submitted for grade ten students not tested during the census administrations (February or March) with only demographic information completed.

-For further information about the CAHSEE apportionment process, contact the Assessment Development and Administration Division, Fiscal Support Office by phone at 916-319-0347.
+For further information about the CAHSEE apportionment process, contact the Assessment Development and Administration Division, Fiscal Support Office.